SaliElloh/model-selection-via-cross-validation/README.md

 ### Prerequisites

-If using Google colab to test the project, you need:

-1. a Google colab account
-2. Access to a GPU
-3. Internet/Wi-Fi

-If you plan on running it on python, you need to install on your computer the following:

-1. Python
-2. pip
-3. PyCharm
+Python: PyCharm is an IDE for Python development.
+PyCharm:  you can download Pycahrm from JetBrains website.
+Operating system: PyCharm is available for Windows, macOS, and Linux.
+Hardware requirements: PyCharm has minimum hardware requirements, including a multi-core processor, at least 4 GB of RAM, and a minimum screen resolution of 1024x768.
-4. Tensorflow, Keras, NumPy, Matplotlib
+ Tensorflow, Scikit-learn, NumPy, Matplotlib installed on your computer

 ### Steps to run the code:

-1. Download zip file
+1. Download the “model-selection-via-cross-validation” zip file.
+2. Extract all files found in the zip file:
-2. In the file, you’ll find 6 files, titled:
+    In the file, you’ll find 6 files, titled:

      a.
-CVfor0to12: performs the k fold cv using the given training data to select the optimal degree
+CVfor0to12:  performs the k fold cv using the given training data to select the optimal degree.
       b.
-Optimal Degree_trained: after finding d*, this trains all the data on the optimal degree found
+Optimal Degree_trained: after finding d*, perform linear regression for  all the data using the optimal degree found: finds the polynomial coefficients, and fit

       c.
 CVfor12Only: performs k fold cv to select the optimal regularizer value, λ*

       d.
 Optimal alpha_trained: performs ridge regression for λ* selected using all the data

       e.
-Test.csv: test data
+Test.csv: contains all the test data used in the project

       f.
-Train.csv: training data
+Train.csv: contains all the training data used in the project

-3.Download the files.
-All program code is in python
+3. Run each file separately to get the final results of the project

 <!-- NEW LABELS IMAGE EXAMPLES -->
 ## Image examples